By Daniella Snyder

 Her quest for knowledge transformed her, taking her over oceans and across continents, to Harvard and to Cambridge.
 Only then would she wonder if she’d traveled too far, if there was still a way home.
 She pursued learning for a decade, graduating magna cum laude from Brigham Young University in 2008 and subsequently winning a Gates Cambridge Scholarship.
 She received an MPhil from Trinity College, Cambridge, in 2009 and in 2014 was awarded a PhD in history.
 Currently, she is a Senior Research Fellow at the Harvard Kennedy School Shorenstein Center, working on projects related to media and political polarization.
 Educated is her first book (tarawestover.com).

-Aside from being selected as Villanova’s One Book for the 2020–2021 academic year, Educated was named the Nonfiction Book of the Year by the American Booksellers Association, the winner of the 2018 Goodreads Choice Award for Memoir, a double-finalist for the National Book Critics Circle Award, a finalist for the LA Times Book Prize, and one of The New York Times’ 10 Best Books of 2018, among many other accolades and awards.
+Aside from being selected as Villanova’s next One Book, Educated was named the Nonfiction Book of the Year by the American Booksellers Association, the winner of the 2018 Goodreads Choice Award for Memoir, a double-finalist for the National Book Critics Circle Award, a finalist for the LA Times Book Prize, and one of The New York Times’ 10 Best Books of 2018, among many other accolades and awards.

 Daniella Snyder is a graduate assistant in the communication and marketing department at Falvey Memorial Library and a graduate student in the English department.
 This week, she’s reading The Best American Food Writing 2019.